-g) Foreign currencies
+e) Foreign currencies

-The Company translates foreign currency transactions into the functional currency, \$, at the rate of exchange prevailing at the transaction date.
+The Company translates foreign currency transactions into the functional currency, US\$, at the rate of exchange prevailing at the transaction date.
 Monetary assets and liabilities denominated in foreign currency are translated into the functional currency at the rate of exchange prevailing at the Balance Sheet date.
-Exchange differences arising are taken to the Income Statement except for those incurred on borrowings specifically allocable to development projects, which are capitalised as part of the cost of the asset.
+Exchange differences arising are taken to the Income Statement.